tjdls111/tjdls111/README.md

 - I'm studying programming at `SSAFY` 6th.

-- I want to be a developer who contribute to education field.
+- I want to be a `Backend` developer who contribute to education field.

 - I recently studying